Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 keep stripes looking the same over multiple washes

-This is often the go‑to for solid colors.
-It’s quick, efficient, and cost‑effective — which is why it dominates mainstream polo sourcing when there’s no pattern involved.
+This is often the go-to for solid colors.
+It’s quick, efficient, and cost-effective — which is why it dominates mainstream polo sourcing when there’s no pattern involved.
+For many brands, piece dyed solids are the practical choice for core color programs.

 But because dyeing happens after construction, the color: